Phase II Trial of Pembrolizumab in Recurrent or Metastatic HNSCC (POPPY)

 14. Prior organ transplantation including allogenic stem-cell transplantation

-15. Has a history of (non-infectious) pneumonitis/interstitial lung disease that required steroids, or current pneumonitis/interstitial lung disease
+15. History of (non-infectious) pneumonitis/interstitial lung disease that required steroids, or current pneumonitis/interstitial lung disease

 16. Active infection requiring systemic therapy

-17. Has received a live vaccine within 30 days prior to registration (seasonal flu vaccines that do not contain live virus are permitted)
+17. Received a live vaccine within 30 days prior to registration

-18. Has a diagnosis of immunodeficiency or is receiving systemic steroid therapy or any other form of immunosuppressive therapy within 7 days prior to the first dose of trial treatment (NB: the use of physiologic doses of corticosteroids may be approved after consultation with UCL CTC)
+18. Diagnosis of immunodeficiency or is receiving systemic steroid therapy or any other form of immunosuppressive therapy within 7 days prior to the first dose of trial treatment

 Study Plan